-We show the maintenance of near-surface moisture is very important to moss productivity, and as little as four consecutive dry days (CDD) was sufficient to illicit a net CO2 efflux response from the moss monoliths.
-On the other hand, the deeper rooting system of the sedges prevented these monoliths from becoming sources for the extent of our experiment (14 CDD).
-Most climate change projections predict increases in the number and recurrence of CDD during the growing season for many peat-forming areas throughout the globe and our results suggest this will limit net CO2 uptake in peatlands.
+We show the maintenance of near-surface moisture is very important to moss productivity, and as little as four consecutive dry days was sufficient to illicit a net $CO_2$ efflux response from the moss monoliths.
+On the other hand, the deeper rooting system of the sedges prevented these monoliths from becoming sources for the extent of our experiment (14 consecutive days without rain).
+Most climate change projections predict increases in the number and recurrence of consecutive dry days during the growing season for many peat-forming areas throughout the globe and our results suggest this will limit net $CO_2$ uptake in peatlands.
 We show the presence of a lower WT, as predicted due to rising temperatures, increases the effect of lowered precipitation frequency.
-These rainfall-induced moisture and CO2 dynamics should be included in peatland ecosystem and climate models.
+These rainfall-induced moisture and $CO_2$ dynamics should be included in peatland ecosystem and climate models.